Adrita-Khan/Adrita-Khan/README.md

 - Interdisciplinary Research

-I strongly believe in fostering **diversity, equity, and inclusion** within academia and research, and I am committed to contributing to a collaborative and supportive scientific community.

-I look forward to engaging in meaningful collaborations, contributing to impactful research, and advancing knowledge in these fields while making impactful contributions to academia and beyond.
+I strongly believe in fostering **diversity, equity, and inclusion** within academia and research, and I am committed to building a collaborative and supportive scientific community through meaningful collaborations, impactful research, and advancing knowledge that contributes to academia and beyond.

 ---